lexiconhq/lexicon/documentation/versioned_docs/version-2.0.0-beta/concepts.md

 We find that Expo makes us much more effective as developers, and also provides excellent services to facilitate the entire process of building and publishing React Native apps.

+In particular, Discourse sites that leverage the [Lexicon Discourse Plugin](./discourse-plugin.md) get the benefit of [push notifications](./push-notifications) through Expo's [push notifications service](https://docs.expo.dev/push-notifications/overview/), which abstracts away Google and Apple's push services into a simple interface.

 ## Lexicon Architecture

 The Lexicon Stack is fairly simple, and only consists of 3 major pieces: